 (a) Public self insurers are not required to post or maintain a security deposit with the Director for workers' compensation liabilities.

-(b) Private self insurers shall post and maintain a security deposit, in accordance with the provisions of Labor Code Section 3701 and
+(b) Private self insurers shall post and maintain a security deposit, in accordance with the provisions of Labor Code Section 3701 and the requirements of Article 3 of this subchapter 2 and/or in accordance with Labor Code Section 3701.8 and Article 3.1 of this subchapter 2.

-(c) The minimum required security deposit for existing, private self insurer's shall be equal to:
+(c) The minimum required security deposit pursuant to Labor Code Section 3701 for existing, private self insurer's shall be equal to:

-(1) 135 percent of the private self insurer's estimated future liabilities for the payment of compensation for known claims, adjusted by any previously documented reductions to known claim liability for specific excess insurance coverage pursuant to Section 15300(f) of these regulations; and
+(1) 135 percent of the private self insurer's estimated future liabilities for the payment of compensation for known claims, adjusted by any previously documented reductions to known claim liability for specific excess insurance coverage pursuant to Section 15300(e) of these regulations; and

 (2) a deposit, consisting of the average annual estimated future liability for the past five (5) years reported on the Self Insurer's Annual Report, posted in advance for liabilities of the current year; and

-(3) an adjustment to reduce the liability to be reported on individual claims due to any new documentation of specific excess insurance coverage not previously reported pursuant to Section 15300(f) of these regulations;.
+(3) an adjustment to reduce the liability to be reported on individual claims due to any new documentation of specific excess insurance coverage not previously reported pursuant to Section 15300(e) of these regulations;.

 The required deposit may be increased at the Director's discretion as set forth in Article 3 of these regulations.
 Said future liability may be ascertained from any relevant source.

-(d) New private self insurers shall initially post a deposit in an amount equal to the greater of the following:
+(d) New private self insurers shall initially post a security deposit pursuant to Labor Code Section 3701 in an amount equal to the greater of the following:

 (1) The prior three (3) years' incurred liability; or